yl2883/yixiaopackage/README.md

 # yl2883

-A package with codes that solve HW1 for BTRY 6520: Computationally Intensive Statistical Methods.
-To install this package, use the devtools library to install via
+A package with codes that solve HW1 for BTRY 6520.
+You can install this package via

 ```r
 library("devtools")